Predicted electric field induced surface magnetization of vortex phase of superconductors

 The proposed experiment utilizes the electrostatic doping of fluxons surface to measure this crucial parameter in the physics of superconductivity.
 A carefully prepared structure of Kapton on YBa$_2$Cu$_3$O$_{7-\delta}$ was the system used for the first determination of the effective mass of Cooper pairs. \cite{Reply} We believe, however, that Bi$_2$Sr$_2$CaCu$_2$O$_8$, which is easily cleaved by adhesive tape surfaces, will catalyze the development of Cooper pair mass spectroscopy.
 Here we have to point out that the electron band structure of over-doped high-$T_c$ cuprates is easily fitted by Linear Combination of Atomic Orbital (LCAO) method.~\cite{Mishonov:00,Mishonov:03,Stoev:10} The discrepancy between the corresponding integral for optical mass that can be easily calculated and the experimentally determined Cooper pair mass will reveal how good we understand the effects of strong correlations.
 We suppose for the pnictide superconductors the situation is the same.

 The next step would be a systematic investigation of thick films $d_{\mathrm{film}} > \lambda$ of technological superconductor alloys.
 Historically, the effective mass of Cooper pairs is implicitly introduced in the seminal papers by the London brothers~\cite{London} and Ginzburg-Landau (GL).~\cite{G-L} Further on, Gor'kov derived GL theory from microscopic approach.
 Later Gor'kov has extended his treatment to include finite mean-free-path effects.
-He has found that the equations have the same form as above, except that the ``mass'' $m^*$ is increased to that of pure metal.~\cite{Schrieffer} For conventional superconductors with strong disorder effective mass is proportional to the Ohmic resistivity $m^*\propto\varrho_{_\Omega}$.
-As the Pippard kernel well approximates the BCS one, this proportionality law can be understood in the framework of Pippard-Landau theory.~\cite{Mishonov:94a} For strongly disordered superconducting films, for which temperature of Kosterlitz-Thouless transition $T_\mathrm{KT}$ is significantly below the BCS one $T_c$, the effective mass $m^*$ reaches hadronic values.
-For layered high-$T_c$ cuprates with strong anisotropy giant effective mass in c-direction $m^*_c$ was a tool to predict a superconducting collective mode plasma oscillations in the Bi$_2$Sr$_2$CaCu$_2$O$_8$ high-temperature superconductor.~\cite{Mishonov:91}
+He has found that the equations have the same form as above, except that the ``mass'' $m^*$ is increased to that of pure metal.~\cite{Schrieffer} For conventional superconductors with strong disorder, the effective mass is proportional to the Ohmic resistivity $m^*\propto\varrho_{_\Omega}$.
+As the Pippard kernel well approximates the BCS one, this proportionality law can be understood in the framework of Pippard-Landau theory.~\cite{Mishonov:94a} For strongly disordered superconducting films, for which the temperature of Kosterlitz-Thouless transition $T_\mathrm{KT}$ is significantly below the BCS one $T_c$, the effective mass $m^*$ reaches hadronic values.
+For layered high-$T_c$ cuprates with strong anisotropy giant effective mass in c-direction $m^*_c$ was a tool to predict a superconducting collective mode plasma oscillations in the Bi$_2$Sr$_2$CaCu$_2$O$_8$ high-temperature superconductor.~\cite{Mishonov:91} Superconducting collective modes predicted for thin superconducting films~\cite{Mishonov:90} give another way to determine Cooper pair mass;~\cite{Mishonov:94a} an alternative is to use Bernoulli effect in superconductors.~\cite{Mishonov:94b}